What do you do when you cannot afford expensive major dental work even though you have insurance to cover treatment?

 It takes time to heal in between each step, and labs might need to fabricate appliances such as crowns, dentures, and implants.
 Take advantage of the multi-stage nature of oral care to synch up with the plan year, buy supplemental coverage, and tap into flexible spending.

-Pushing the non-emergency-later-stage phases of dental treatments into the next plan year of your insurance can dramatically reduce your out-of-pocket costs.
+What do you do when you max out your dental insurance?
+Pushing the non-emergency-later-stage phases of treatments into the next plan year can dramatically reduce your out-of-pocket costs.

 Most dental plans have an annual benefit maximum, which many expensive services easily exceed.
 In other words, the policy stops paying claims once you reach this limit but resumes on day one in the next plan year.